-A closer look at the year-over-year comparison of incidents by faith is shown in Figure 4.
+A closer look at the year-over-year comparison of incidents by faith is shown in Error!
+Reference source not found.
 Amongst the four groups that saw the highest number of incidents, only attacks on Muslim facilities increased.
 Attacks on Jewish, Catholic, and Protestant houses of worship decreased, and with the easing of bomb threats, attacks on synagogues decreased significantly.
 Hindu facilities saw the most significant increase, with a 600% jump from 2 to 14 attacks over the course of the year.